Bishop Museum: Recent acquisitions

+In February 2019, the statue's authenticity was publicly questioned by several Pacific art experts, including Smithsonian Institution curator Adrienne Kaeppler and Munich-based dealer Daniel Blau.
+Although Christie's defended the attribution, the museum conducted scientific testing, including radiocarbon dating that placed the carving between 1669 and 1944, a range too broad to resolve the authenticity questions.
+Museum president Melanie Ide acknowledged the questions about provenance while stating that curators were conducting additional research.
+Despite the controversy, the kiʻi served as the centerpiece of the museum's "Kini Ke Kua: Transformative Images" exhibition from September 2019 to March 2020.

 Library and archives

 The museum library has one of the most extensive collections of books, periodicals, newspapers and special collections concerned with Hawaiʻi and the Pacific.
 The archives hold the results of extensive studies done by museum staff in the Pacific Basin, as well as manuscripts, photographs, artwork, oral histories, commercial sound recordings and maps.

 When Bishop Museum opened to the public in June 1891, its library consisted of but a few shelves of books in what is today the Picture Gallery.

 Many of Hawaiʻi's royalty, including Bernice Pauahi Bishop and Queen Liliʻuokalani, deposited their personal papers at Bishop Museum.
 Manuscripts in the collection also include scientific papers, genealogical records, and memorabilia.

 The book collection consists of approximately 50,000 volumes with an emphasis on the cultural and natural history of Hawaiʻi and the Pacific, with subject strengths in anthropology, music, botany, entomology, and zoology.
 The library provides extra access to the collection of published diaries, narratives, memoirs, and other writings relating to 18th- and 19th-century Hawaiʻi.